DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: The Proposed Method:

 \textit{(a) \textbf{Mamba-style Gating and Parameterization.}} Following the two-branch design in Mamba, we apply linear projections to obtain a content branch $\hat{\mathbf{X}}\in\mathbb{R}^{L\times N\times D_u}$ and a gate branch $\hat{\mathbf{X}}_{\text{gate}}\in\mathbb{R}^{L\times N\times D_u}$.
 We further construct the linear-attention operator by $\hat{\mathbf{X}}^{q}=\hat{\mathbf{X}}\mathbf{W}_Q,\quad \hat{\mathbf{X}}^{k}=\hat{\mathbf{X}}\mathbf{W}_K,\quad \hat{\mathbf{X}}^{v}=\hat{\mathbf{X}}\mathbf{W}_V$, where $\mathbf{W}_Q,\mathbf{W}_K,\mathbf{W}_V\in\mathbb{R}^{D_u\times D_u}$.

 \textit{(b) \textbf{Delay-Aware Linear Attention (DALA).}} To robustly encode propagation delays, we consider two delay signals: a \emph{global correlation delay} and a \emph{token-level relative delay}.
-The motivation is to correct the coarse-grained cross-series misalignment via global offset, and explicitly consider the token-wise temporal relative distance between interacting tokens, so that we can both correct the most plausible alignment shift and preserve ordered, causal interactions at the token level.
-Accordingly, we first estimate the correlation delay by maximizing the cross-correlation between variates, which serves as an explicit prior for cross-series alignment.
-After compensating for this global offset, we further leverage the token-level relative delay encoded by Rotary Position Embedding (RoPE)~\cite{su2024roformer} to capture time lags between query-key token pairs.
+The key idea is to first correct coarse cross-series misalignment with a global offset, and then explicitly model the relative temporal distance between interacting tokens.
+In this way, the model can both identify the most plausible cross-series alignment and preserve ordered, causal interactions at the token level.
+Accordingly, we first estimate a correlation-based delay by maximizing the cross-correlation between variates, which serves as an explicit prior for cross-series alignment.
+Importantly, this correlation-based delay is not imposed as a hard alignment constraint.
+Instead, it provides a coarse global prior.
+At the same time, the final delay-aware interaction is further refined by token-level relative delay encoding via Rotary Position Embedding (RoPE)~\cite{su2024roformer}, which captures time lags between query-key token pairs.

 \textbf{\textit{Global correlation delay.}} we first estimate the global propagation delay by maximizing the cross-correlation~\cite{azaria1984time} between latent correlated series $\mathcal{X}_{a,:}\in\mathbb{R}^{T}$ and $\mathcal{X}_{b,:}\in\mathbb{R}^{T}$ via temporal shifting~\cite{long2024unveiling}.
 Meanwhile, we quantify the \emph{correlation strength} as the peak correlation value: